 12. Purple Brussels Sprouts

-cut up purple brussels sprouts on a bamboo cutting board
+Cut up purple brussels sprouts on a bamboo cutting board.

 Taste and Texture: Pink Brussels sprouts have a similar taste and texture to regular green Brussels sprouts, with a slightly more bitter and nuttier flavor and a firm, dense texture.